 One possible explanation is that there was something wrong with the product itself, such as preparation methods or product contamination.

 There’s reason to believe that manufacturers were not following traditional extraction methods.

 They were using parts of the plant besides the root and using alcohol rather than water extraction.
 (20)

 Renowned herbalist Dr. John Christopher has this to say about why kava, which has been safely used for thousands of years, has suddenly become “toxic”.

 “If you don’t respect traditional use or people who learn by experience then you will get yourself in trouble.”
 (21)

-When you consider that prescription drugs are now the fourth leading cause of death in the US causing over 100,000 deaths per year, it makes the reaction to kava seem overblown, it not downright hysterical.
-(24, 25, 26)
+When you consider that prescription drugs are now the fourth leading cause of death in the US causing over 100,000 deaths per year, it makes the reaction to kava seem overblown, if not downright hysterical.
+(24, 25)